raven-dark/masternode/README.md

 (if you need help with `vi` google "how to use vim")

-copy and paste your private key in place of `private-key-goes-here`, change your password and enter your ip address in place of `your.ip.goes.here`.
+copy and paste your private key in place of `private-key-goes-here`, change your password and enter your ip address in place of `your.ip.goes.here`. create a password and put in place of `change-this-letters-and-numbers-only`.
+NOTE: don't use special characters in your password, the sentinel will break.

 push `esc` to stop editing, then type `:wq` to write the file and quit the editor.